lmeulen/pyraptor/README.md

 1. `pyraptor/gtfs/timetable.py` - Extract the timetable information for one operator from a GTFS dataset and write it to an optimized format for querying with RAPTOR.
 2. `pyraptor/query_raptor.py` - Get the best journey for a given origin, destination and desired departure time using RAPTOR
 3. `pyraptor/query_range_raptor.py` - Get a list of the best journeys to all destinations for a given origin and desired departure time window using RAPTOR
-4. `pyraptor/query_mcraptor.py` - Get a list of the best journeys to all destinations for a given origin and desired departure time window using McRAPTOR
+4. `pyraptor/query_mcraptor.py` - Get a list of the Pareto-optimal journeys to all destinations for a given origin and a departure time using McRAPTOR
+5. `pyraptor/query_range_mcraptor.py` - Get a list of Pareto-optimal journeys to all destinations for a given origin and a departure time window using McRAPTOR

 ## Installation